 During certain seasons such as the beginning of the school year, you may have a larger inflow and outflow of tenants from your properties.
 At these times, it's particularly important to ensure you're financially able to manage your tenants' security deposits.
 Rental property management software helps you see these trends and ensure that your finances are prepared for tenants to depart at any time.

 Detailed data management is one of the most challenging aspects of property management.

 Track Repairs and Disputes Using Rental Property Management Software

-You don’t want to get caught in a dispute over needed repairs to a property, but sometimes it happens.
+You don't want to get caught in a dispute over needed repairs to a property, but sometimes it happens.
 A tenant may feel a certain damage is a result of normal wear and tear or argue that the problem existed long before they moved into the property.
 To avoid disputes or lend more credence to your argument, you need to document repairs that have been made to the property.
-As you prepare a property for a new tenant, use rental property management software to document repairs that are completed so that you can show that everything was in good working condition when the tenant began the lease.
+As you prepare a property for a new tenant, use rental property management software built for landlords to document repairs that are completed so that you can show that everything was in good working condition when the tenant began the lease.